knitchg/hello-world/README.md

 # hello-world
-This is for github practice
+This is for github practice.
+This is the 1st update of the Readme file.